 Top 5 Breath-taking Places to See in Australia

 If you’re looking for pristine views, rewarding hikes and spectacular sights of the natural world, an Australian vacation will not disappoint.
-It’s no wonder why 8.5 million tourists travelled from overseas to visit in 2018.
+It’s no wonder why 8.5 million tourists traveled from overseas to visit in 2018.

 With so many beautiful spots to see in the 7.6 million km² that the country covers, we’ve picked our top five that’ll be sure to take your breath away: